markallisongit/blog/content/posts/2023/which-adf-runtime/index.md

 > Microsoft: The recommended configuration for the Integration Runtime (Self-hosted) machine is 2 GHz, 4 Core CPU, 8 GB Memory and 80 GB disk. e.g. D4lds_v5

-It seems that the recommended configuration performs well enough with no extra gains using a large VM to host the Integration Runtime.
+It seems that the recommended configuration performs well enough with small gains using a large VM to host the Integration Runtime.

 ## Conclusion